anurag-choudhury/Vidoozle/README.md

 # Vidoozle - Video Conferencing and Virtual Partner Application

-Vidoozle is an innovative web application designed to enhance social interaction through two unique features: **Video Conferencing** and a **Virtual Partner** experience.
+Vidoozle is an innovative web application designed to enhance social interaction through two unique features: **Video Conferencing with random people** and a **Virtual Partner** experience.
 This project connects users randomly for video calls and provides an AI-driven virtual companion, making it a fun and engaging platform for meaningful conversations.

 ## Table of Contents